ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

 Now suppose that you have declared the global variable named `filename` at the beginning of the script.
-Its declaration looks like this:
+Here is its declaration:
 {line-numbers: true, format: Bash}
 ```
 #!/bin/bash